 Weekly Training There are also learning opportunities every week.
-Homesteading Intensive students and their immediate family get free admission to our Open Archery Range (every Thursday and Saturday) where you can loose arrows anytime.
+Homesteading Intensive students and their immediate family get free admission to our Open Archery Range (every Saturday) where you can loose arrows anytime.

 Collective Caretaking Staff and students coordinate rotations to go beyond workshop weekends to provide consistent caretaking of the community garden, which includes vegetable beds and livestock.

 Program staff includes our top Trackers instructors.
 Founders, core staff and many members of the Trackers community attend.
 It is a learning environment rich with in-depth knowledge, experience, and opportunity.